redhat-developer/lsp4ij/docs/LSPSupport.md

 }
 ```

-#### Client-side On-Type Formatting
+#### Client-side on-type formatting

+Not all language servers support server-side on-type formatting, and those that do may be limited in the characters
-Not all language servers support the `textDocument/onTypeFormatting` feature.
-To provide an improved editor experience
+that trigger the feature.
+To provide an improved editor experience for users of such language servers, LSP4IJ also
-for users of those that do not, LSP4IJ includes support for _client-side on-type formatting_.
-Client-side on-type
+includes support for _client-side on-type formatting_.
+Client-side on-type formatting can be enabled via client
-formatting can be enabled via client configuration with the following settings:
+configuration with the following settings:

 * `format.onTypeFormatting.clientSide.formatOnCloseBrace` - When set to `true`, formatting is automatically applied when a close brace character is typed.
 Defaults to `false`.
 * `format.onTypeFormatting.clientSide.formatOnCloseBraceCharacters` - Specifies the exact characters that should treated as a close brace character for purposes of client-side on-type formatting.
 Defaults to the close brace characters for the language, typically `}`, `]`, and `)`.
 * `format.onTypeFormatting.clientSide.formatOnCloseBraceScope` - Specifies the scope that should be formatted when a close brace is typed.
 Valid values are `CODE_BLOCK` and `FILE`.
-Defaults to `CODE_BLOCK`. `FILE` is most useful for language servers that do not support range formatting or yield incorrect results for range formatting.
+Defaults to `CODE_BLOCK`.
 * `format.onTypeFormatting.clientSide.formatOnStatementTerminator` - When set to `true`, formatting is automatically applied when a statement terminator character is typed.
 Defaults to `false`.
 * `format.onTypeFormatting.clientSide.formatOnStatementTerminatorCharacters` - Specifies the exact characters that should treated as a statement terminator character for purposes of client-side on-type formatting.
 Defaults to empty and must be specified if `formatOnStatementTerminator` is enabled.
 * `format.onTypeFormatting.clientSide.formatOnStatementTerminatorScope` - Specifies the scope that should be formatted when a statement terminator is typed.
 Valid values are `STATEMENT`, `CODE_BLOCK` and `FILE`.
 Defaults to `STATEMENT`.
 The other values are most useful for language servers that do not support range formatting or yield incorrect results for range formatting.